ayodaniel6/FaithBuilders/README.md

 to provide an engaging and interactive experience.

-With a range of functionalities, including a comprehensive blog and seamless staff management features, our website offers a dynamic platform for users to explore, connect, and request appointments.
+With a range of functionalities, including a comprehensive blog and seamless staff management features, this website offers a dynamic platform for users to explore, connect, and request appointments.

 # Link to the website